den-materials/death-square-service-workers/README.md

 2) Navigate into `imperial-starfleet` and start up our front end.

-3) Put the same Service Worker `<script>` tag that we used in last lesson at the bottom of the `index.html` `<body>` tag.

-4) Add an empty `service-worker.js` file in the `src` directory.

-5) Add `service-worker.js` to the array of `assets` in the `.angular-cli-json` file in our app's root directory.

-6) Check your Dev Tools console.
-If you don't see `ServiceWorker registration successful...`, make sure you followed all of the steps above, then kill and start `ng serve` again.

-7) To take this app fully offline, we'll need to build it first.
-Go to the root of your app and run `ng build --prod --aot=false`.
-The contents of your app are now in `dist` (for "distribution").
+3) Globally install the `yarn` package with `npm`.

+4) This version of the death square is old, we need to update it:

+  a) Globally install the `npm-check-updates` package

+  b) Update all the packages with `ncu -u`

+  c) Install these updates packages with `npm install`

+5) Follow the steps for `Adding a service worker to an existing app` in [this tutorial](https://angular.io/guide/service-worker-getting-started).

-8) Open your app by `cd`ing into `dist` and running `python -m SimpleHTTPServer`.
+6) Open your app by `cd`ing into `dist` and running `python -m SimpleHTTPServer`.
 Go into the `Application` tab in Dev Tools, select `service workers` in the sidebar, and check the `offline` box.
-Refresh the page and the dashboard should disappear.
-No offline access?
-Let's fix that.
+Refresh the page and the dashboard should stay.
+We're offline!

-9) In `dist`, fill out `service-worker.js` the same way we did in the last lesson: with a `fetch` and an `install` promise.
-However, you'll need different URLs to cache.
-Make sure you add `index.html`, the Service Worker file, and both images inside your `assets` folder.

-10) Save this file, go back to Dev Tools, and uncheck the `offline` box.
-Refresh the page.
-Verify your images, `index.html`, and `service-worker.js` are all in `cache Storage` in the `application` tab of Dev Tools.
-If they're not, you may need to click the `update` link on your Service Worker in Dev Tools.
+7) Open a new incognito tab in Chrome, open Dev Tools, go into the `Application` tab in Dev Tools, select `service workers` in the sidebar, and check the `offline` box.
+Try going to `http://localhost:8000`, it should not load.
+Now uncheck the `offline` box, refresh, and you should see the dashboard.

-11) Check `offline` again and refresh the page.
+8) Unheck `offline` again and refresh the page.
 This time, we should see our death square in all its offline glory.

 >**Note:** Make sure you are going directly to `http://localhost:8000/` when you refresh, not any of the sub-pages like `/info/8`.
 You can navigate to those sub-pages later by clicking on the turrets, but if you do it in the beginning, it will trigger a network request.
 Because we're offline, this would fail.